ignatandrei/patterns/src/patternsSite/docs/patterns/Chain.md

     {
         try
         {
+            // Calls 'FirstException' method which is known to throw an exception.
             FirstException();
             return 5;
         }
         catch (Exception ex)
         {
+            // Throws a new exception, chaining the caught exception 'ex' as the inner exception.
-            throw new Exception($"from {nameof(SecondException)}", ex);
+            // This adds context to the exception, indicating it originated from 'SecondException'. throw new Exception($"from {nameof(SecondException)}", ex);
         }
     }
     static int FirstException()
     {

         throw new ArgumentException("argument");
     }
 }